Money Energy Law #12

 The Paralyzing Effect of Decisions

-Money decisions are renowned for causing internal conflict.
-Whether about saving, spending, investing, increasing, or losing money.
-Any of these can have the most paralyzing effect on the decisions we make, or lead us to an overreliance on limited information or the advice we receive from others.
-Yet even in our indecisiveness and procrastination, we are making a decision.
+Money decisions are renowned for causing internal conflict whether they are about earning, saving, spending, investing, giving, or losing money.
+Any of these can have the most paralyzing effect on the decisions we make or lead us to an overreliance on limited information or the advice we receive from others.
+Yet, even in our indecisiveness and procrastination, we are making a decision.

 Making Decisions on Gut Feelings